Facebook Messenger Bots continue to grow in popularity since 2016.

 Like with any project, we want to keep the end in mind.

-- What do people usually ask when they message your Facebook page?
+- Why do people start a conversation with your brand?
+What do people usually ask when they message your Facebook page?

 - Is there an opportunity to use your bot to better educate your market and sell your products?

 You first have to decide the purpose of your bot.
-This should be based off of who you serve and what you sell.
+This should be based off of who you serve, what you need to answer and what you sell.

 WebMD is a health services company, their bot is going to help educate users when they’re sick:

-Beyond purpose, voice is also very important.
-Your chatbot is an extension of your brand and should have a personality and “voice”, almost as though you’re talking to real person.
+Beyond purpose, voice is also very important when you create bots.
+Your chatbot is an extension of your brand and should have a personality and “voice”, almost as though you having a conversation with a real person.

 Step 2: Create Your Free ManyChat Account